flybywiresim/docs/docs/dev-corner/documentation-guide/index.md

 ## Background

+!!! warning "Required Tools Update"
+    The dependency `click>8.2.2` creates an issue when utilizing `mkdocs serve --dirty` where the development server does not auto-reload the browser after detecting file changes.

+    As a workaround to dev builds we have created a `requirements-dev.txt` for use within your virtual environments which pins the version to `8.2.1` until a new release from `click` is provided to solve the issue.

+    Please see the section [Required Tools](#required-tools) for more information.

 !!! info "Guides"
     If you would like to setup the documentation project locally please continue with this guide.